-Table 4a, Panel A presents ITT estimates for the full sample employing ANCOVA.
-The randomized offer of school feeding led to moderately significant increases across all test scores (of about 0.15 s.d.), after adjusting for multiple hyphotesis testing.
+Table 4, Panel A presents ITT estimates for the full sample employing ANCOVA.
+The randomized offer of school feeding led to moderately significant increases across all test scores (of about 0.15 SD), after adjusting for multiple hyphotesis testing.
 We then investigate heterogeneity in program effects.
-Table 4a, Panels B, C, and D, respectively, report treatment effects in models that stratify for child gender, household poverty, and geographical regions, so that we can evaluate total program effects for policy-relevant sub-populations^{xiv}.
-School feeding led to sizeable and statistically significant learning gains across all competencies for girls, children from households below the poverty line, and from those living in northern Ghana.
-In the case of girls, math and literacy scores increased by 0.24 s.d.
-(R-W p<0.01) and 0.2 s.d.
-(R-W p<0.05), respectively, while the composite index raised by 0.27 s.d.
-(R-W p<0.01).
+Table 4, Panels B, C, and D report treatment effects in models that stratify for child gender, household poverty, and geographical regions, respectively, so that we can evaluate total program effects for policy-relevant subpopulations.14 School feeding led to sizeable and statistically significant learning gains across all competencies for girls, children from households below the poverty line, and those living in northern Ghana.
+In the case of girls, math and literacy scores increased by 0.24 SD (R-W p < 0.01) and 0.2 SD (R-W p < 0.05), respectively, while the composite index rose by 0.27 SD (R-W p < 0.01).
 By contrast, the program had a much smaller and not significant effect for boys.
-For children from households below the poverty line at baseline (Panel C), gains in math and in the composite scores amounted to 0.3 s.d.
-(R-W p<0.01), while the increases in literacy accounted to 0.23 s.d.
-(R-W p<0.05).
+For children from households below the poverty line at baseline (Panel C), gains in math and in the composite scores amounted to 0.3 SD (R-W p < 0.01), while the increases in literacy accounted to 0.23 SD (R-W p < 0.05).
 Similarly, children from the northern regions had increases in math and literacy accounting to a quarter of a standard deviation each (R-W p < 0.1).
 As for boys, gains among children from better-off households or regions were smaller and never statistically significant.
-For completeness, we also present DiD estimates for the main treatment effects in Table 4b.
-While the treatment effects arising from both ANCOVA and DiD are in most cases similar, as anticipated, the former estimator proved being more efficient than DiD.
+For completeness, we also present DiD estimates for the main treatment effects in Table 5.
+While the treatment effects arising from both ANCOVA and DiD are in most cases similar, as anticipated, the former estimator proved more efficient than DiD.